fmalina/revisions-blocl/activism/thepopulistmanifesto.md

 beggars belief

 People may eventually ask themselves why do we need representative government anyway.
-Why can’t we vote for policies instead of politicians?
-After all, everybody is connected to everybody all the time so why can’t we represent ourselves and ask each other what we think and want?
+Why can't we vote for policies instead of politicians?
+After all, everybody is connected to everybody all the time so why can't we represent ourselves and ask each other what we think and want?

 The people of a nation can be trusted with their own power and as confidence